-133. Dead stray sheep and goats
+133. Dead stray sheep, goats and pigs

 (1) In this regulation —

 NLIS identified animal means an animal to which an NLIS device is applied.

 (2) This regulation applies if a ranger appointed by a local government, or an employee of, or other person authorised to impound animals by, a local government, finds a dead NLIS identified animal or destroys an NLIS identified animal upon —